corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/tutorial-cordapp.md

 2. Run the `deployNodes` Gradle task to build four nodes with the CorDapp installed on them:
       * Unix/Mac OSX: `./gradlew deployNodes`
       * Windows: `gradlew.bat deployNodes`
-3. After the build finishes, navigate to the `samples-java/Basic/cordapp-example/build/nodes` or `samples-kotlin/Basic/cordapp-example/build/nodes` folder.
+3. After the build finishes, go to the `samples-java/Basic/cordapp-example/build/nodes` or `samples-kotlin/Basic/cordapp-example/build/nodes` folder.

 You will see the following output:
       * A folder for each generated node